This BLOG On Debt To Income Ratio For Conventional Loan Mortgage Guidelines Was UPDATED And PUBLISHED On November 4th, 2019

 What Is Debt To Income Ratio?

-Debt to income ratio is the total amount of minimum monthly payments a borrower has which includes minimum credit card payments, auto payments, student loan payments, installment payments, child support payments, and any other minimum monthly credit payments divided by the borrower’s gross monthly income.
-The percentage you get is the debt to income ratio.
+Debt to income ratio is the total amount of minimum monthly payments a borrower has which includes all of borrower’s minimum monthly payments divided by monthly gross income.

 Conventional Loan Lending Guidelines